kevtehdev/SNEJK2D/README.md

 ## License

-See LICENSE file for details.
+This project uses the MIT License for code.
+See the [LICENSE](LICENSE) file for details.

+For third-party assets (graphics, music, fonts), see [assets/ASSETS_LICENSE.md](assets/ASSETS_LICENSE.md) for full attribution and licensing information.